What’s your hair type???

-How many times have you been asked this, or wondered it for yourself?
+How many times have you wondered what your hair type is?
 Let’s be honest, we’ve all obsessed at least a little bit about our hair type or curl pattern.
 Maybe it’s somewhere in-between 3c and 4a, or maybe you have 4a, 4b, AND 4c in different parts of your hair!
 As one of the most visible characteristics of natural hair, it can seem all-important, and many people think knowing their hair type will ultimately determine how to care for their hair.

 But contrary to popular belief, it’s not all about hair type.
 In fact, your hair has other characteristics that are even more important to know in your natural hair journey.

 The truth is, people with the same exact curl pattern may have hair that behaves extremely differently.
 This is often due to another important but less visible characteristic of hair, called porosity.
-We’ll get into porosity in this blogpost, but keep in mind that it isn’t the end-all either when it comes to natural hair!
-Take the time to learn about density and hair thickness as well in order to fully understand your hair and how it responds to different products and treatments.
+Keep reading about it this guide:

 Porosity is a measurement of your hair’s ability to absorb and hold moisture.
-You can also think of it as indicating how easily moisture can penetrate your hair.
+It indicates how easily moisture can penetrate your hair.
 Porosity is determined by the structure of your cuticle- the outer layer of your hair.
 Low porosity hair has a tightly bound cuticle layer, making it difficult for moisture to penetrate (but also difficult for moisture to escape, once it’s in your hair.)
 On the other hand, high porosity hair has gaps and holes in the cuticle, allowing moisture to easily pass in and out.
 Porosity is determined by genetics, but can be altered by external factors like heat and chemical processing.

 Porosity is very simple to determine: there are three tests you can do right now!